openmm/openmm/docs-source/usersguide/application/01_getting_started.rst

     python -m openmm.testInstallation

-This command confirms that OpenMM is installed, checks whether GPU acceleration is available (via the OpenCL and/or CUDA platforms), and verifies that all platforms produce consistent results.
+This command confirms that OpenMM is installed, checks whether GPU acceleration is available (via the CUDA, OpenCL, and/or HIP platforms), and verifies that all platforms produce consistent results.